lukaszraczylo/graphql-monitoring-proxy/README.md

 ## graphql monitoring proxy

-Creates a passthrough proxy to a graphql endpoint(s), allowing you for analysis of the queries and responses, producing the prometheus metrics at a fraction of the cost - because as we know - $0 is a fair price.
+Creates a passthrough proxy to a graphql endpoint(s), allowing you to analyse the queries and responses, producing the Prometheus metrics at a fraction of the cost - because, as we know - $0 is a fair price.

-This project is in active use by [telegram-bot.app](https://telegram-bot.app), and was tested with 30k queries per second on a single instance, consuming 10mb of RAM and 0.1% CPU.
+This project is in active use by [telegram-bot.app](https://telegram-bot.app), and was tested with 30k queries per second on a single instance, consuming 10 MB of RAM and 0.1% CPU.

 ![Example of monitoring dashboard](static/monitoring-at-glance.png?raw=true)

-You can find the example of the kubernetes manifest in the [example deployment](static/kubernetes-deployment.yaml) file.
+You can find the example of the Kubernetes manifest in the [example deployment](static/kubernetes-deployment.yaml) file.

 ### Why this project exists

-I wanted to monitor the queries and responses of our graphql endpoint, but we didn't want to pay the price of the graphql server itself ( and I will not point fingers and certain well-known project), as monitoring and basic security features should be a common, free functionality.
+I wanted to monitor the queries and responses of our graphql endpoint.
+Still, we didn't want to pay the price of the graphql server itself ( and I will not point fingers at a particular well-known project), as monitoring and basic security features should be a standard, free functionality.

 ### Endpoints